Leaders Know Logical Fallacies Can Hurt Team Decisions (Part 1)

 A Practical Tip for Leaders Building Relationships

 I recently read an article by Scott Warrick containing a practical model for looking at trust development.
 It’s helpful, and I’m highlighting the coolest point.
 “Seek out points of disagreement with people, then make the disagreement safe.”
-I’ve written about … Read More
+I’ve written about the importance of making discussions safe, but Warrick’s point is to find small things to … Read more

 Leaders Are Mindful of Their Extraversion Bias

 In Westernized societies, we have quite the bias toward extraversion, and this can hurt organizations.
 My assistant (an introvert) and I (an extravert) recently had a conversation about extraversion bias we thought we’d share with you.
-Extraversion and Leadership DeAnne: … Read More
+Extraversion and Leadership DeAnne: It’s interesting to me how, during a session when you ask people about the qualities … Read more

 Practice Leadership While in Traffic

 When presenting the Four Levels of Maturity as a way to adopt an others-focused mindset, I often joke that traffic is a great place to observe these levels in self and others.
-Maybe, though, it’s time to take it from … Read More
+Maybe, though, it’s time to take it from a joke to a tool.
+For example… Level One is the person recklessly weaving in … Read more

 Things Leaders Say: “How Might We…”

 Last week, I introduced you to Chris McQueen, current Head of Community—Created Content for ServiceNow, former Google employee.
 This week, I want to share something else from McQueen that I think you’ll find helpful.
-Any time you cite a problem, … Read More
+Any time you cite a problem, turn it into a question that starts with these three words: How Might We… First … Read more

 Practical Tips for Leaders to Start Hard Conversations